By: Doris Hager, Principal of Hager Design International Inc.

 Hiring a true professional hospitality interior designer that brings their contacts, current experience with brands, manufacturers and materials can save money and time.
 They would also bring with them new concepts that are not seen yet in the market.
 These new concepts would set the project apart from the competition and therefore transfer directly to the bottom line and ROI.
 These designers have access to the latest and newest ideas, concepts and products that are constantly evolving through their research and access to new information available through their networks and suppliers.

 With all of these considerations in mind, travel costs are inconsequential compared to the cost of replacing materials that fail within 6 months or re-designing a public area that doesn’t perform.
 In closing, its best to select the firm with the best talent most suited for the project versus focusing on physical location.

-Doris Hager is the President of Hager Design International Inc. an international interior design firm focused on the hospitality industry with over 35 years of experience in North America.
+Doris Hager is the founder of Hager Design International Inc. an international interior design firm focused on the hospitality industry with over 35 years of experience in North America.
 For questions about your upcoming project, please contact our firm through the online form on our website www.hagerinc.com.